dd32/revision-control/readme.txt

  * Storing of Taxonomy changes in revisions (eg. You can see that TagX was added, while Category Z was removed.)
  * Translations:
  * German Translation from Tux
- * Hebrew Translation from Elad Salomons
+ * Hebrew Translation from Elad Salomons - http://elad.blogli.co.il
  * Russian Translation from Lecactus
+ * Italian Translation from Stefano Aglietti
+ * Estonian Translation from Lembit
+ * Japanese Translation from Tai

 = 2.0-pre =
  * Swedish Translation from Linus